 Ethical Dilemmas and End-of-Life Choices for Patients With Implantable Cardiac Devices: Decisions Regarding Discontinuation of Therapy Grubb, Blair P; Karabin, Beverly (2011-10)OPINION STATEMENT: It is our belief that a well-designed cardiac device management program should include end-of-life patient and family planning, addressing potential decisions regarding withdrawal of pacemaker and/or ...

-Ethical and Legal Views Regarding Deactivation of Cardiac Implantable Electrical Devices in Patients With Hypertrophic Cardiomyopathy Kramer, Daniel B; Kesselheim, Aaron S; Salberg, Lisa; Brock, Dan W; Maisel, William H (2011-04-01)Little is known about patients' views surrounding the ethical and legal aspects of managing pacemakers (PMs) and implantable cardioverter-defibrillators (ICDs) near the end of life.
-Patients with hypertrophic cardiomyopathy ...
+Ethical and Legal Views of Physicians Regarding Deactivation of Cardiac Implantable Electrical Devices: A Quantitative Assessment Kramer, Daniel B; Kesselheim, Aaron S; Brock, Dan W; Maisel, William H (2010-11)Despite the high prevalence of pacemakers and implantable cardioverter-defibrillators, little is known about physicians' views surrounding the ethical and legal aspects of managing these devices at the end of life.